Andre Hardy: San Francisco 49ers

 Hardy signed with the San Francisco 49ers in 1987.

 Seattle Seahawks (second stint)

 Hardy was traded by the 49ers to the Seattle Seahawks in exchange for future draft picks on October 7, 1987.
 He was re-signed on May 12, 1988.
 He was released on August 23, 1988.

+Post-NFL career

+Hardy published his debut novel, Tear the City Down, on September 1, 2026.
+It follows a retiring fixer named Coltrane Davis who sets out to find a missing NFL star.
+Paula L. Woods wrote in the Los Angeles Times that the book "brims with assurance and wry details that come from lived experiences and conversations" and called it an "overnight success".
+Hardy took heavy inspiration from jazz music, naming his protagonist after the musicians John Coltrane and Miles Davis.

 Personal life

 Hardy's son Andre Hardy Jr. signed as an undrafted free agent tight end with the Oakland Raiders attempting to play football after playing college basketball.